team-telnyx/zendesk-mcp-server/README.md

 ### Tickets
 - `list_tickets`: List tickets in Zendesk
 - `get_ticket`: Get a specific ticket by ID
+- `list_ticket_comments`: List all comments (public and private) for a specific ticket with pagination support. **Output clearly shows 🔓 PUBLIC or 🔒 PRIVATE for each comment.** Supports `page`, `per_page`, `sort_order` parameters.
+- `summarize_ticket_comments`: **Automatically fetches ALL comments across multiple pages** and provides a summary showing public vs private breakdown **and customer vs agent identification**.
+Fetches author role information to identify which comments are from customers vs support agents.
+Best tool for AI agents to get complete comment context without truncation.
+- `count_ticket_comments`: Get the count of comments (public and private) for a specific ticket
+- `get_ticket_comment`: Get a specific comment by ID from a ticket. **Clearly shows if comment is public or private.**
 - `create_ticket`: Create a new ticket
 - `update_ticket`: Update an existing ticket
 - `delete_ticket`: Delete a ticket